cchan-hub/ServlessSimPro/README.md

 You can start the simulation by running `simulator.py`.

+### Project Structure
+- [EnumClass](enumClass) helps to manage enum class in the system.
+- [Logs](logs) directory contains running logs, results, and plotting functionality.
+- [Resource](resource) directory contains different resource classes and request classes used in the system.
+- [SchedulingInterface](schedulingInterface) directory contains different scheduling algorithm classes.
+- [Trace](Trace) directory contains the dataset used in this project.
+- [Simulator.py](simulator.py) is the main program for serverless simulation.

 ### Parameter Adjustment
+修改过。。。。。。。。。。。。

 You can adjust the simulation parameter in [simulator.py](simulator.py):
 ```python